“PLAY BALL!”

 Just look at that happy hog face…

-Finally, the dog ran into a puddle, went one direction, then went the other direction before rolling in the puddle.
+Finally, the dog ran into a puddle, one way, then the other, before flopping down and rolling around and around.
 The dog was covered with muddy puddle water from the tip of its nose to the end of its tail, except for one spot.
 Can you find it?

 The dog had so much fun.
 Just look at that happy dog face…..